thdang1009/tank-o/docs/progress.md

 3. **Community Features**: Sharing, rating, and social systems
 4. **Mobile Optimization**: Touch controls and responsive design

-## Estimated Completion Status: **35%**
+## Estimated Completion Status: **55%**

-The project has a solid foundation with core gameplay mechanics working well.
-However, significant development effort is needed to achieve the full vision outlined in the PRD.
-The architecture is scalable and well-structured, providing a good foundation for future development.
+The project has made significant progress with complete core gameplay mechanics, all tank classes implemented, comprehensive game modes, and advanced physics systems.
+The foundation is solid and extensible.
+The new Customizable Skill/Ability System represents the next major milestone for enhanced player agency and strategic depth.

 ---
 *Report Generated: 2025-08-09*